ezriharmusial/LastMessengerS/src/routes/artists/thinking-faculty-tf/+page.md

 purpose: become the best Langwa-Rapper ever and prove that he has got the talent.
 As a star-to-be, he aims to be rich and wealthy through his musical career
+solution: by apart from entertainment also speaking to his fellow youths, especially the upcoming artists through his music as we are the generation to being the needed positive changes
 success: becoming popular and reaching different age groups with entertainments and messages of hope.
 He will consider his musical career successful when fans run into millions
-solution: by apart from entertainment also speaking to his fellow youths, especially the upcoming artists through his music as we are the generation to being the needed positive changes
 actions: divine inspirations, meditations, practices and collaborations with other artists
-discography: O'laga Port
+discography: O’laga Port
+layout: artist
+name: Chinedu Young Nwaneri
+genres:
+  - Afrobeat
+  - Langwua-Rap
+vocal_skills:
+  - singing
+  - rapping
+performance_setup:
+  - instrumental tracks
+mission: become the best African rapper
 ---

 # History